 Sometimes the biggest breakthroughs are right around the corner.
 You have to TURN that corner to get to the breakthrough.
 When I worked with Mark Ronson he told me he was literally on the verge of quitting before he “made it”.
-“Nobody wanted to buy hip hop beats, it was impossible” and then look what happened.
+“Nobody wanted to buy hip hop beats, it was impossible” and then look what happened after he made that covers album.
+He'd connected with a ton of high profile people through DJ-ing and being a party animal, got them to guest on a covers album and that sly move took him over the top.
 You have to be there for the opportunity even when it looks bleak.

-You know why I don’t email bands I really like sometimes?
+You know why I don’t email artists I really like sometimes and ask them if they want me to mix them?
 Fear.
-I don’t want them to say no as that will hurt my little feelings and make me think that I am actually terrible at this and should quit immediately.
-Alright, that’s an exaggeration and my ego gives me a slap, and points at my work that says otherwise, but that IS the general internal conversation.
-Fear is your enemy and a huge reason why a lot of people do not do things to further their career or start a conversation with someone who could help.
+I don’t want them to say no as that will hurt my little snowflake feelings.
+It might make me think that I am actually terrible at this and should quit immediately.
+Alright, that’s an exaggeration and when this happens - my ego just gives me a slap, points at the work that says otherwise, but that IS the general internal conversation.
+Fear is your enemy and a huge reason why a lot of people do not do things to further their careers or start a conversation with someone who could help.
 A common cause for fear is a fear of...

 If you do not try, nothing happens except - nothing!
 If you try - you may very well succeed!
 And if you do fail, who cares?
-Worst case you might learn something you can change to affect the outcome, and do better next time.
+Worst case you might learn something you can change to affect the outcome and do better next time.
+Learning without failure as part of the process is pretty uncommon.

 You want to work with someone?
 Ask them.